CloudLabs-MOC/AZ-104-MicrosoftAzureAdministrator/Instructions/Labs/lab02-gettingstarted.md

 ## Explanation of Components

-1.  **Azure Tags**: Tags can also be enforced using Azure Policy to ensure compliance with organizational standards.Tags are key-value pairs that add metadata to Azure resources, enabling better organization and reporting.
+1.  **Azure Tags**: Tags can also be enforced using Azure Policy to ensure compliance with organizational standards.
+Tags are key-value pairs that add metadata to Azure resources, enabling better organization and reporting.

 2.  **Azure Policy**: Azure Policy helps enforce rules and compliance at scale.
-It defines governance conditions and actions to be taken if the conditions are not met.Policies also include built-in definitions, such as Require a tag and its value or Inherit a tag from the resource group if missing, ensuring governance consistency across resources.
+It defines governance conditions and actions to be taken if the conditions are not met.
+Policies also include built-in definitions, such as Require a tag and its value or Inherit a tag from the resource group if missing, ensuring governance consistency across resources.

-3.  **Resource Locks**: Resource locks prevent accidental modifications or deletions of resources.Locks are configurable at different levels, such as subscriptions, resource groups, or individual resources, ensuring critical resources remain secure.
+3.  **Resource Locks**: Resource locks prevent accidental modifications or deletions of resources.
+Locks are configurable at different levels, such as subscriptions, resource groups, or individual resources, ensuring critical resources remain secure.

 # Getting Started with the Lab